The 1990-91 Hutch-Tech Boys’ Varsity Basketball Team: An Inspiration For My Story And My Life

 Bennett: The Tigers, orange and blue

-Burgard Vocational: The Bulldogs, blue and white
+Burgard Vocational: The Bulldogs, red, blue and white

 Academy for the Visual and Performing Arts (aka Buffalo Arts or Performing Arts): The Cavaliers, black and gold